-Disease progression halted in rat model of Lou Gehrig's diseaseDecember 12th, 2011 in Medical research /
+Disease progression halted in rat model of Lou Gehrig's diseaseDecember 12, 2011 in Medicine & Health / Medical research

 Amyotrophic lateral sclerosis (ALS; also known as Lou Gehrig's disease) is an incurable adult neurodegenerative disorder that progresses to paralysis and death.
 Genetic mutations are the cause of disease in 5% of patients with ALS.